-ASSOCIATION OF THE INTERNET INDUSTRY

-Copyright

-This study was conducted by techconsult GmbH and commissioned by eco - Association of the Internet Industry.
+ASSOCIATION OF THE INTERNET INDUSTRY Copyright This study was conducted by techconsult GmbH and commissioned by eco - Association of the Internet Industry.
 The data and information contained in the study were meticulously compiled with the greatest diligence in accordance with scientific standards.
 However, there is no warranty adopted for its completeness and correctness.
 All rights to the content of this study are held by techconsult GmbH and eco.
-Reproductions, including excerpts, are only permitted with the written consent of techconsult GmbH and eco.

-Disclaimer

-The use of names, trade names, trademarks etc. within this document without any special marking does not imply that such names are to be regarded as freely available for general use under trademark and brand protection legislation and that they may therefore be used by anyone.
+Reproductions, including excerpts, are only permitted with the written consent of techconsult GmbH and eco. © eco - Association of the Internet Industry and techconsult GmbH, June 2022.
+All rights reserved.
+Disclaimer The use of names, trade names, trademarks etc. within this document without any special marking does not imply that such names are to be regarded as freely available for general use under trademark and brand protection legislation and that they may therefore be used by anyone.
 References in this study to any specific commercial product, process or service by trade name, trademark, manufacturer's name, etc. do not in any way imply a preference by techconsult GmbH or eco.